-The youth of Hillbrow finally have access to a new library/computer centre which was opened recently by the Hillbrow Outreach Foundation.
+The youth of Hillbrow finally have access to a new library/computer center which has opened recently by the Hillbrow Outreach Foundation

 They often had no access to books and used to travel a long way to go to a library, said Robert Michel, executive director of the Outreach Foundation.